cloudfoundry/diego-perf-release/README.md

 json.
 If there are no data points in InfluxDB, e.g. no failures, InfluxDB will result an empty result, e.g. `{"results":[]}`

+#### Snapshotting and Restoring Influxdb (GCP Only)

+##### Snapshotting

+1. Go to the google cloud platform dashboard, and find the influxdb instance.
+1. Find the 'additional disks' section, and click on the disk to be snapshotted.
+1. Click 'Create Snapshot' at the top of the window that opens up.
+1. Name the snapshot and click 'Create'.

+##### Restoring a snapshotted InfluxDB

+1. Go to the google cloud platform dashboard, and find the influxdb instance.
+1. Click edit at the top of the page.
+1. Find the 'additional disks' section, and add a disk from the snapshot.
+1. Click save at the bottom of the page.
+The new disk will appear as /dev/sd[a-z] (where [a-z] is the next available letter for a disk name).
+1. Edit `/etc/mtab` on the influxdb vm to add the new filesystem from `/dev/sd[a-z]` to `/var/vcap/store2`.
+1. Run `mkdir -p /var/vcap/store2 && cd /var/vcap/store2 && mount /dev/sd[a-z]1`.
+1. Edit all references to `/var/vcap/store` -> `/var/vcap/store2` in `/var/vcap/jobs/influxdb`.
+1. Restart influxdb with `monit restart influxdb`.

 ## Development

 These tests are meant to be run against a real IaaS.
 However, it is possible to